GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 stub = Routeguide::RouteGuide::Stub.new("localhost:50051", :this_channel_is_insecure)
 ```

-Let's communicate with the server to get a feature based on a point; we need to send a `Point` to the server.
+Let's communicate with the server to get a feature based on a coordinate; we need to send a `Coordinate` to the server.

 ```ruby
 point = Coordinate.new(latitude:  409_146_138, longitude: -746_188_906)